janfuhrer/it-security-docs/docs/themes/Card Verifiable Certificates.md

 - Validity period

 To save space and time only the signature value will be stored and transmitted rather than the signature value together with the plaintext content.
-This is realised according to the ISO 9796 signature scheme with message recovery:
+This is realised according to the ISO 9796 **signature scheme with message recovery**:

 - ISO 9796 uses [[RSA]] (amongst others) as signature algorithm, which has message recovery properties.
 - The message itself is only readable/recoverable by verifying the signature.